burritosoftware/WACKA/README.md

 python -m pip install -r requirements.txt
 ```

-2. Create a copy of the `.env-example` file to `.env` and fill in your bot token.
+2. Create a copy of the `.env-example` file to `.env` and fill in your bot token and Aime ID
+- To get the Aime ID, login on WACCA My Page, and before selecting profile, run this in the console: `document.getElementById('aimeId').value`
 ```
 cp .env-example .env
 nano .env